 - Add ginger ale and watermelon syrup.
 Stir gently.

-- Add ice and stir gently.
+- Add ice cubes and stir gently.

 - Add sliced strawberries and oranges.